 Cervical Spine Surgery

-Cervical Spine Surgery is required when there is an abnormality in the neck like a herniated or degenerative disc or injury that causes compression in the spine.
-Since cervical spinal cord injuries are the most severe of all spinal injuries, it may affect one or both sides of the body.
-Therefore, early treatment is imperative to its prognosis.
+Cervical spine surgery is needed when there is an irregularity in the neck such as a herniated or deteriorative disc or injury that leads to compression in the spine.
+Among all spinal cord damage, cervical spinal cord damage is the most severe.
+One or both sides of the body may be affected.
+Early treatment is therefore critical for its prognosis.

-Cervical spine involves the first seven vertebral levels of the spinal column in the body.
-They are the very top bones which form the neck region.
-It consists of the bones, muscles, joints and ligaments.
+The cervical spine includes the initial seven vertebral stages of the spinal column in the body.
+They are the principal bones that make up the neck region.
+It consists of the bones, muscles, joints, and ligaments.

-- Autograft Bone – bone cells taken from your own hip bones
+- Autograft Bone – This bone cell is taken from the patient’s own hip bones.

-- Allograft Bone – bone cells taken from a bone bank where people have agreed to donate their bones after they die
+- Allograft Bone – This bone cell is taken from a donor or bone bank where a person donates their bone after death.

 Causes of Cervical Spine Disorders

-- Degenerative disc– a gradual degeneration of the disc between the vertebrae due to aging
+- Degenerative disc – A gradual decline of the disc between the vertebrae because of aging.

-- Herniated or slipped disc– when the disc breaks open or bulges out due to injury or trauma to the neck
+- Herniated or slipped disc – A disc that breaks open or bulges out after being injured or traumatized.

-- Spinal Stenosis– a condition when the spaces in the spine becomes narrow and the bones and other parts begin to press the spinal cord and nerves
+- Spinal Stenosis – A condition when the spaces in the spine become narrow and the bones and other parts begin to press on the spinal cord and nerves.

-- Rheumatoid arthritis– an auto-immune system wherein the immune system attacks the healthy joints, tissues and muscles causing inflammation mostly in the neck
+- Rheumatoid Arthritis – An auto-immune condition wherein the immune system attacks the healthy joints, tissues, and muscles causing inflammation mainly in the neck.

-- Cervical Spondylosis– abnormal degeneration of the cartilages and bones in the neck region
+- Cervical Spondylosis – Abnormal degeneration of the cartilage and bones in the neck region.

 Symptoms of Cervical Spine Disorders